bonniel1507/sep11-freedom-project/entries/entry04.md

 # Entry 4
 ##### 3/14/22

 We continued on our project with the google sign-in part.
+While watching the video for last time, I realized that the video was out of dated, there's code that I can't find on the firebase website anymore.
+So, I went to find ano5

 We did a very quick web page for sign-in button.
 It was just a testing right now, we will do the css later.
 ```html
 <div id ="LoginScreen">
   <button id = "login">Login with Google</button>